4040P - Public Access to District Records Procedure

 Identifiable Records

-A request under the Washington Public Records Act, Chapter 42.56 RCW and District Regulation 4040 must seek an identifiable record.
-General requests for information from the District that do not seek identifiable records are not covered by Regulation 4040.
-Similarly, the District is not obligated by law to create a new record to satisfy a records request for information.
+A request under the Washington Public Records Act (Chapter 42.56 RCW) and District Regulation 4040 must seek an identifiable public record.
+General inquiries or requests for information that do not identify specific records are not considered a public records request or subject to Regulation 4040.
+Likewise, the District is not legally obligated to create a new record in order to respond to a request for information.

 Requests for Inspection and Copying